BrunoUNascimento/BrunoUNascimento/README.md

 - 👋 Hi, I’m @BrunoUNascimento
 - 👀 I’m interested in atuar na area de TI.
-- 🌱 I’m currently learning  Html, css e js.
+- 🌱 I’m currently learning  Java.
--
+- 🌱i have a brief knowledge about html, css and javascript
 - 📫 How to reach me brunooullmann@gmail.com

 <!---